-On Form IL-1120-ST, Part III, Line 5a, include the everywhere sales amount from Schedule UB, Step 4, Column D, Line 2.
-On Line 5b of Part III of Form IL-1120-ST, include only the Subchapter S corporation's Illinois sales.
-On Form IL-1120-ST, Part III, Lines 7 and 8, include only the nonbusiness income of the subchapter S corporation from partnerships, and the business income or loss apportionable to Illinois received by the Subchapter S corporation, minus the portion of those amounts allocable to shareholders subject to replacement tax.
+On Form IL-1120-ST, Step 6, Line 41, include the everywhere sales amount from Schedule UB, Step 4, Column D, Line 2.
+On Line 42 of Step 6 of Form IL-1120-ST, include only the subchapter S corporation's Illinois sales.
+On Form IL-1120-ST, Step 6, Lines 45 and 46, include only the nonbusiness income of the subchapter S corporation from partnerships, and the business income or loss apportionable to Illinois received by the subchapter S corporation from partnerships, minus the portion of those amounts allocable to shareholders subject to replacement tax.

-For 2005, the Schedule UB, Step 3, has been revised to reflect changes made to the Form IL-1120.
-Unitary members that are Subchapter S corporations can use the line reference chart below to help complete Form IL-1120-ST.
+Unitary members that are subchapter S corporations can use the line reference chart below to help complete 2007 Form IL-1120-ST.